Draco18s/Advent-of-Code-2024/README.md

 *Day 2: started 11 minutes late because I DIDN'T SET AN ALARM.*
 *Day 3: eeey sub-1000.
 Part 2 took two guesses.
 My first attempt was incorrectly determining the most recent do/don't instruction.*
 *Day 5: eeey sub-1000.
 Part 2 was "oh I can juse use a custom comparison sort operation."*
+*Day 6: solved it using an inefficient solution and found the better one after it was done.
+The 9 minute execution time was longer than the amount of time than I expected it to take me to work out better.*
 *Day 7: part 1 ran "fast enough," part 2 did not.
-While it was crunching I worked out an optimization.
-Probably didn't end up saving any time, as it was still "minutes" worth of compute, but hey, got it down to a second.*
+While it was crunching I worked out the optimization.*